 6 weeks - 8-8 hours of lecture and 0-3 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Special Topics in Asian History: Read Less [-] HISTORY 100H Special Topics in African History 4 Units Terms offered: Fall 2014, Spring 2014 Designed primarily to permit the instructors to deal with a topic with which they are especially concerned, usually more restricted than the subject matter of a regular lecture course.
-A combination of informal lectures and discussions, term papers, and examinations.
-Instructors and subject to vary.
-Consult department website during pre-enrollment week each semester for topic.
+Special Topics in Asian History: Read Less [-] HISTORY 100H Special Topics in African History 4 Units Terms offered: Fall 2014, Spring 2014 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
+By taking this course, students will come to understand, and develop an appreciation for, some combination of: the origins and evolution of the people, cultures, and/or political, economic, and/or social institutions of a particular region(s) of the world.
+They may also explore how human encounters shaped individual and collective identities and the complex political, economic, and social orders of the region/nation/communities under study.
+Instructors and subject will vary.
 Special Topics in African History: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: